TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/maxar-offering-new-space-monitoring-service-to-help-track-objects-in-orbit/" >🔗</a> **[SpaceNews]** Maxar offering new space-monitoring service to help track objects in orbit
-- <a href="https://arstechnica.com/science/2022/09/webb-telescope-captures-dazzling-views-of-neptune-and-its-moons/" >🔗</a> **[Arstechnica]** Webb telescope captures dazzling views of Neptune and its moons
+- <a href="https://arstechnica.com/science/2022/09/webb-telescope-captures-dazzling-views-of-neptune-and-its-moons/" >🔗</a> **[Arstechnica]** New JWST image reveals full glory of Neptune, its moons, and rings
 - <a href="https://spacenews.com/artemis-accords-signatories-hold-first-meeting/" >🔗</a> **[SpaceNews]** Artemis Accords signatories hold first meeting
 - <a href="https://www.nasaspaceflight.com/2022/09/artemis-i-fueling-test/" >🔗</a> **[NASASpaceflight]** NASA teams prepare for SLS fueling test to inform launch date
 - <a href="https://spacenews.com/draft-solicitation-for-national-security-space-launch-services-expected-in-early-2023/" >🔗</a> **[SpaceNews]** Draft solicitation for national security space launch services expected in early 2023
-- <a href="https://spacenews.com/space-force-procurement-chief-criticizes-over-engineered-satellite-programs/" >🔗</a> **[SpaceNews]** Space Force procurement chief criticizes over-engineered satellite programs

 ### Launch-related News 🚀

-- <a href="http://www.nasa.gov/press-release/nasa-hosts-astronaut-frank-rubio-s-prelaunch-news-briefing-interviews" >🔗</a> **[NASA]** NASA Hosts Astronaut Frank Rubio’s Prelaunch News Briefing, Interviews
-- <a href="http://www.nasa.gov/press-release/la-nasa-ofrece-una-sesi-n-informativa-y-entrevistas-con-el-astronauta-frank-rubio" >🔗</a> **[NASA]** La NASA ofrece una sesión informativa y entrevistas con el astronauta Frank Rubio antes de su despegue
-- <a href="https://spacenews.com/nasa-astronaut-ready-for-soyuz-flight-to-iss/" >🔗</a> **[SpaceNews]** NASA astronaut ready for Soyuz flight to ISS
-- <a href="http://www.nasa.gov/press-release/nasa-sets-tv-coverage-for-crewed-soyuz-mission-to-space-station" >🔗</a> **[NASA]** NASA Sets TV Coverage for Crewed Soyuz Mission to Space Station
-- <a href="http://www.nasa.gov/press-release/cobertura-de-la-misi-n-soyuz-con-tripulaci-n-a-la-estaci-n-espacial" >🔗</a> **[NASA]** Cobertura de la misión Soyuz con tripulación a la estación espacial
-- <a href="https://spaceflightnow.com/2022/09/18/soyuz-rocket-rolls-out-for-launch-of-russian-american-crew-to-space-station/" >🔗</a> **[Spaceflight Now]** Soyuz rocket rolls out for launch of Russian-American crew to space station
-- <a href="https://www.nasaspaceflight.com/2022/09/soyuz-ms-22/" >🔗</a> **[NASASpaceflight]** Soyuz MS-22 to loft two Russians and one American to ISS

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220921T132242">2022-09-21 13:22:42 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220921T140809">2022-09-21 14:08:09 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>